peymanshahidi/minimum_wage/README.md

 These values are used in a bash script that fetches the data, at [fetch_data.sh](https://www.github.com/johnjosephhorton/minimum_wage/blob/main/fetch_data.sh) in the main directory.

-There are three options to get the data and build the project: 1) local machine approach, 2) Docker approach, and 3) Replit approach.
+There are two options to get the data and build the project: 1) local machine approach and 2) Docker approach.

 ### 3.2.1.
 Non-Docker, Local Approach